 You know you should eat your veggies — but are they better cooked or raw?
-Raw vegetables of all kinds are great sources of vitamins, minerals, antioxidants, and fiber.
-However, the finest vegetables available are of no value to you if you can’t properly digest them, a key issue with some raw vegetables.
+Certain raw vegetables are great sources of vitamins, minerals, antioxidants, and fiber.
+However, vegetables are of no value if you can’t properly digest them — a key issue with raw cruciferous vegetables.

-Eating raw cruciferous vegetables may actually suppress your thyroid’s hormone production, potentially creating fatigue, coldness in your body, and a slowing of your metabolism.1
+Cruciferous vegetables, which include broccoli, brussel sprouts, cabbage, cauliflower, kale, mustard greens, radishes, rutabagas, and turnips should not be eaten raw.
+Cabbage and its cousins in the cruciferous vegetable family are nutrient-rich, but eating too many of them raw may actually suppress your thyroid’s hormone production, potentially creating fatigue, coldness in your body, and a slowing of your metabolism.¹

 So, how can you get the benefits of these great cruciferous vegetables without all the negative effects?

 Cruciferous vegetables should ideally be cooked or fermented before eating to avoid the possible thyroid-suppressing properties.